lsst-dm/dmtn-155/index.rst

 It is appreciated that redirecting user questions that come by email or Slack message to the Community Forum could be socially awkward, especially during this interim time when usage of Community.lsst.org is still ramping up.
 Below are several phrases that we can all use to help us engage users in the Community Forum.
-Which of these phrases you might choose to use, and how much additional information that you supply will of course depend on the situation.
+Which of these phrases you might choose to use, and how much additional information that you supply, will of course depend on the situation.
 (E.g., links to the Forum categories, existing topics, or instructions; expressions of gratitude like "great question!" or "thanks so much!").

  - "To make sure the answer can help others as well, I have posted my answer in the X category at Community.lsst.org.
 Please do feel free to reply in that thread with any follow-up questions on this topic."